it-ony/php-autoloader/README.md

 ==============

 The Autoloader works out of the box as simple as possible.
-You have nothing more to do than include the file Autoloader.php.
+You have nothing more to do than include the file autoloader.php.
 Don't bother the time it consumes when it's called the first time.
 Let it build its index.
 The second time it will run as fast as light.